Bath County, Virginia

-Bath County is a United States county on the central western border of the Commonwealth of Virginia, on the West Virginia state line.
-As of the 2020 census, the population was 4,209, the second-least populous county in Virginia.
-Bath's county seat is Warm Springs.
+Bath County is a United States county located in the Shenandoah Valley on the central western edge of the Commonwealth of Virginia.
+As of the 2020 census, the population was 4,209, making it the second-least populous county in Virginia.
+Bath's county seat is Warm Springs, while the largest community is Hot Springs.

+Established in 1790, Bath County was named for the natural hot springs found in the region.
+The county is known for its mountainous terrain and picturesque landscapes, including the George Washington and Jefferson National Forests.